CAR TRIALS IN BRIEF

 CORONAVIRUS SITUATION – UPDATE 26/07/2020

 The Championship calendar and Rules have been updated and are published on this page; please note the revised qualification and scoring sections.
+Spectators are not currently permitted at Car Trials but please check Motorsport UK guidance and with the organising club.

 Newcomers to the BTRDA under 25 on 1st January 2020 can join the Association FREE-OF-CHARGE.